MicrosoftEdge/dev.microsoftedge.com-vms/README.md

 There are some known issues with the scripts so make sure to check the issues section.

-Currently this process only works on Windows 8.1 machines.

 ## Software Requirements
 * Windows 10 - version 1709
 * [Packer 1.1.2 For Windows and Mac](https://packer.io/downloads.html)